MauroMardones/Krill_Length_Cor/index.md

 The following document intends to carry out a complementary methodological analysis to correlate environmental variables with the population dynamics of krill (*Euphausia superba*), in this case, with a biological component like lengths from fishery monitoring.

 # Hypothesis

 The primary inquiry pertains to the environmental effects of distinct physical and oceanographic factors in the Southern Ocean on the krill population.
-Our aim is to examine the population structure's evolution via krill size and determine whether any changes were driven by environmental factors across any of its dimensions.
+Our aim is to examine the population structure via krill length component and determine whether any changes were driven by environmental factors across any of its dimensions.

 # Objective